Antelman82/Project-1/README.md

 **** Found when playing with my kids ****
     but2 - When user enter's a capital letter, it doesn't fill when that letter button is picked.
 I was able to reproduce.

     bug3 - when user submits a new word before clicking reset, buttons and lives don't reset.
-I was able to reproduce.
+I was able to reproduce. - resolved, added call to the reset function as the first step of the submit function